 For those unaware of what COP stands for, it is an annual summit organised by the United Nations Framework Convention on Climate Change (UNFCCC), the UN entity tasked with supporting the global response to the threat of climate change.
 The Convention has near universal membership (198 Parties).
 It is the parent treaty of the 2015 Paris Agreement, aiming to keep this century's global average temperature rise as close as possible to 1.5 degrees Celsius above pre-industrial levels.

-This all sounds lovely, but for those who have a basic knowledge about the Earth’s climate, it is a farce, and COP is just an annual show of fearmongering spread by politicians and subsidised movements that receives disproportional attention in the above-mentioned coloured media.
+This all sounds lovely, but if you have a basic knowledge about the Earth’s climate, it is a farce, and COP is just an annual show of fearmongering spread by politicians and subsidised movements that receive disproportional attention in the above-mentioned coloured media.

 For those with the brain capacity to analyse the actual climate data of the past, say, 2000 years, it is evident that climate change is inherent to the planet.
 The Earth’s climate is extremely complex, but one thing is clear: science is not settled, and it is counterproductive to the world to pretend it is.